Join our network. Make change happen.

 The Operating Expense Puzzle of U.S. Green Office Buildings

 Cost savings from efficiency gains are at the core of the green building business case.
-Significantly lower energy bills are said to be a major factor in the green rent premium observed in earlier studies.
+Significantly lower energy bills are said to be a major factor in the green rent

 Policy Group(s):